 Program Services

 This program serves participants during incarceration in an FCI (Stage 1), during time spent in an RRC (Stage 2), and after release from the RRC into the community (Stage 3).
 TWC and the identified partner Boards will work in conjunction with the identified FCIs and RRCs to identify eligible participants.
-BOP unit case managers will engage incarcerated applicants before release and Workforce Solutions Office staff will provide the applicants with an orientation that explains the following program services:
+BOP unit case managers will engage incarcerated applicants before release, and Workforce Solutions Office staff will provide the applicants with an orientation that explains the following program services:

-Assessment—a Universal Employment Plan that identifies the participant’s needs and barriers to employment after release and a criminogenic assessment, provided by the applicant, to better serve program participants
+Assessment—a Universal Employment Plan that identifies the participant’s needs and barriers to employment after release and a criminogenic assessment, provided by the BOP to the applicant, to better serve program participants

 Individual Employment Plan (IEP)—a plan developed in collaboration with the participant that includes specific steps the participant will take to address barriers to employment and uses LMI to develop a customized career pathway